Velikaya Guba: Transportation and economy

 Velikaya Guba is linked to Medvezhyegorsk by a surfaced road (P17).
 A bus service links the town to Medvehyegorsk and Petrozavodsk.
 A ferry boat travels to Velikaya Guba, Kizhi Island, Sennaja Guba and Petrozavodsk.
 Kizhi Island and Sennaja Guba are linked in winter by a helicopter service to Peski airport near Petrozavodsk.

 The town hosts small sawmills and salmon aquaculture farms.
 Local facilities include a kindergarten, a secondary school, a cultural centre, a library, a small clinic, post office, a bank, a pharmacy and a few shops.
 There is also a small neuropsychiatric hospital.

 Tourism

-The Zaonezhie area (also known as Äänisniemi in Finnish) is a destination for tourism due to its attractive taiga and lake nature and the historical remains of the Orthodox faith and architecture.
+The Zaonezhye area (also known as Äänisniemi in Finnish) is a destination for tourism due to its attractive taiga and lake nature and the historical remains of the Orthodox faith and architecture.
 Kizhi Island, 1 hour and 40 minutes by ferry away, is renowned for its pogost (originally a pilgrim's and traveller's hostel and trade center) and the related wooden building complex, a UNESCO World Heritage Site.
 Other sights of national interest are the wooden churches of lakes Yandozero and Kosmozero, built in 1656 and 1769 respectively, and the 17th- and 18th-century chapels at Korba, Seletskaya, Ust-Yandoma, Vasilyev, and Volkostrov (Wolf Island).
 At Velikaya Guba, itself endowed with the status of historical settlement, a main sight is the Church of St. Alexy, Man of God, built in 1866.
 A guesthouse exists for tourists.